SindenLightgun/SindenLightgunLinux/README.md

 ## Per Architecture Executables

-Determine which architecture you are running on and copy the files
+If the set-up script does not determine your `arch` properly (it should indicate this), you will need to manually copy the files over.
+Determine which architecture you are running on and perform the following command based on your arch.

-### Pi-Arm
+### Pi/Arm

 ```
-cp -r arch/Pi-Arm/* bin/
+cp -r arch/Pi-ARM/* bin/
 ```

 ### x86-32bit

 ```
-cp -r arch/x86-32bit/* bin/
+cp -r arch/x86_32/* bin/
 ```

 ### x86-64bit

 ```
-cp -r arch/x86-64bit/* bin/
+cp -r arch/x86_64/* bin/
 ```

 ## Finish